 Tight muscles lack blood flow because as the muscle fiber tightens, it decreases or cuts off the small vessels that supply the tissue (vasoconstriction; the narrowing of blood vessels).
 This is fine if the muscle is going through normal movement of contract-release-contract-release.
 But if the muscle is held in a constant contraction, the blood flow is hindered for too long.
 What a rigid muscle really needs is oxygen, and how it gets that oxygen is through blood.
 So if someone uses cold therapy on an ache that is strictly due to muscular tension, then they are only prolonging the issue by further withholding adequate amounts of blood flow from the muscle tissue by vasoconstriction.
 In this case, heat therapy shines because it encourages vasodilation and brings in a rush of hemoglobin-rich blood.
 (However, in cases of severe chronic pain, even vasodilation may not bring relief to the tight muscle because the nervous system is in a holding pattern that tells the muscle to stay contracted.
 This is a whole other rabbit trail.
 My point is that heat is generally much more helpful than cold for tight muscles!)

 While scientific explanations are hunky-dory, what I really care about are actual experiences.And to be honest, it can be really difficult to know what is actually helping an injury and what is just the natural healing process of the body.
-I have witnessed many folks work through various injuries, and because of these experiences I feel fairly certain that hot therapy has much more to offer injuries than cold.
-This confidence comes from knowing loads of people who have iced injuries for significant periods of time and had slow recoveries (and lingering issues with that area), and also from witnessing folks use hot therapy and see daily improvement in comfort and mobility.
+I have witnessed many folks work through various injuries, and because of these experiences I feel fairly certain that cold therapy has a high probability of slowing healing, and heat therapy has a high probability of not doing damage and potentially helping things along.
+This confidence comes from knowing loads of people who have iced injuries for significant periods of time and had delayed recoveries (and lingering issues with that area), and also from witnessing folks use heat therapy and see daily improvement in comfort and mobility.
 I have learned a lot from the weeks I have spent camping with injured friends or providing first aid at gatherings, because these are unique places where I am able to monitor an injury and its treatment for many days, in person.

 So is cold therapy ever appropriate?